-Avoid alcohol and certain medications such as tranquilizers and sleeping pills.
+- Avoid alcohol and certain medicines such as tranquilizers and sleeping pills.
 These relax the muscles in the back of your throat, interfering with breathing.

 Preparing for an appointment

-If you or your partner suspects that you have sleep apnea, contact your primary care doctor.
+If you or your partner suspects that you have sleep apnea, contact your primary care provider.
 In some cases, you might be referred immediately to a sleep specialist.

 Here's some information to help you get ready for your appointment.

 What you can do

 When you make the appointment, ask if there's anything you need to do in advance, such as modify your diet or keep a sleep diary.

 Make a list of: